hanabi/hanabi.github.io/misc/FAQ.md

 **Why isn't situation X defined in the convention docs?**

 The same type of thing happens with the #convention-proposals forum: after playing a game in which an intermediate player discovers an undefined situation, they realize that this is "uncharted territory", and that they can "help" the group by "charting it" via adding a brand new move/convention.
-They rush to post something like:
+So they post something like:

 **Situation X is undefined.
 Can I propose a new convention to define it?**